effect-handlers/effects-rosetta-stone/README.md

 ### General guidelines

 1. Each example should be self-contained.
-2. Each example snould demonstate one aspect of effectful programming.
+2. Each example should demonstrate one aspect of effectful programming.
 3. All folder names are in lower case, with words separated by dashes, e.g., `cooperative-threads`, `multicore-ocaml`, `algol-68`.

 ### Repository structure

-The repository contains one folder `example-x` for each example, which is oganized as follows:
+The repository contains one folder `example-x` for each example, which is organized as follows:

-* `exampleX/README.md` contains a general description of the example
+* `example-x/README.md` contains a general description of the example
-* `exampleX/language-y` contains the example implemented in `language-y`, where an optional `example-x/language-y/README.md` contains further remarks about the language implementation of the example, if any.
+* `example-x/language-y` contains the example implemented in `language-y`, where an optional `example-x/language-y/README.md` contains further remarks about the language implementation of the example, if any.